wenwen072/Batttery-failure-diagnostic-model/README.md

 # Batttery-failure-diagnostic-model

 # Battery data used in this project is under confidentiality agreement with BBOXX LTD
-# 5 parts of code are provided
+# 4 parts of code are provided

 # 1. SQL Code: Extract data from the BBOXX SMARTSolar database using SQL language (to make queries)
-# Two databases: PostgreSQL and InfluxDB
+PostgreSQL and InfluxDB

 # 2. R code: Data cleaning and dimensionality reduction using PCA